How much does it cost?

 What days do you work?

-I am first and foremost mum to my beautiful son Alfie and I work around his needs.
+I am first and foremost mum to my beautiful son and I work around his needs and my health requirements.
 Because of this I only work part-time and offer appointments on the following days:

 How do I book an appointment?